 - timely.
 Give feedback while the assessed work is still fresh in a student's mind, before the student moves on to subsequent tasks.

 - meaningful.
 It should target individual needs, be linked to specific assessment criteria, and be received by a student in time to benefit subsequent work.

-All assessment practices, both summative and formative, should include the provision of "quality, timely feedback" (refer to the UNSW Assessment Policy).
+Like all assessment practices, both summative and formative, feedback should include the provision of "quality, timely feedback" (refer to the UNSW Assessment Policy).

-Feedback needs to be provided throughout the semester, rather than just at the end.
-Regular constructive feedback during the semester enables students to incorporate feedback into later assessment tasks.
+Feedback needs to be provided throughout the course, rather than just at the end.
+Regular, constructive feedback enables students to incorporate feedback into later assessment tasks.

-Ideally, plan for assessment feedback as part of the assessment design.
-When you tell students about the assessment requirements, include information on how and when feedback will be provided.
-Tell students what specific opportunities they will have to engage with and use feedback in their subsequent learning.
+Ideally, you should incorporate assessment feedback as part of the assessment design.
+When you tell students about the assessment requirements, include information on how and when feedback will be provided, and what specific opportunities they will have to engage with and use feedback in their subsequent learning.